Particular/NServiceBus/README.md

 ## Building

-To build NServiceBus from source files you can either:
+To build NServiceBus just open `NServiceBus.sln` in Visual Studio.

-* Build using VS2012, open `NServiceBus.sln`
-* Or build using Powershell by executing `build.bat`
+Note that the debug build doesn't ilmerge and if you plan to use the binaries in test/production you need to do a release build.

 You'll find the built assemblies in /binaries.